 A first-qualified, first-admitted process admits students in the order in which they complete all enrollment steps (including developmental courses) and qualify to enter the program.
 Once all seats are filled, additional students are only admitted when space becomes available.
 Students who are not offered a seat in the program should meet with an advisor to determine if they could take other courses to prepare for future entry into the program.

 The Associate Degree Nursing (ADN) and Licensed Practical Nursing (LPN) programs have a competitive admissions process.
-The Nursing programs application deadline is February 1 of the year the student wishes to enter the program.
+The Nursing programs application deadline is February 1 of the year the student wishes to enter the program (fall start date).
 To learn more, refer to the Nursing program information or attend a mandatory Nursing program information session.

 Students are responsible for meeting the admissions requirements outlined on the program checklists on each Health Technologies program web page.
 Once completed, students should submit all required paperwork to the Admissions office.
 Students are encouraged to complete the program admissions requirements as quickly as possible to ensure the best chance of admission to a program.
 Students are also encouraged to follow up with a program admissions counselor at reasonable intervals to review progress toward admission.

-If you are applying for the Associate Degree Nursing, Clinical Trials Research Associate, Dental Laboratory Technology, Health Information Technology, Medical Assisting, Occupational Therapy Assistant, Opticianry, Pharmacy Technology, Practical Nursing, Respiratory Therapy, RIBN, or Surgical Technology program, you must complete the following admissions steps:
+If you are applying for the Associate Degree Nursing, Clinical Trials Research Associate, Dental Laboratory Technology, Health Information Technology, Medical Assisting, Medical Product Safety/Pharmacovigilance, Occupational Therapy Assistant, Opticianry, Pharmacy Technology, Practical Nursing, Respiratory Therapy, Regionally Increasing Baccalaureate Nursing (RIBN), or Surgical Technology program, you must complete the following admissions steps:

 - Step 1: Submit a completed enrollment application online by the enrollment due date: March 15 for summer, June 15 for fall, and October 15 for spring.

-- Step 2: Request that your official high school transcript be sent to Durham Tech or bring in an original high school diploma to the Admissions office to be copied.
+- Step 2: Request that your official high school transcript be sent to Durham Tech or bring in an original high school diploma to the Admissions, Advising, and Enrollment Support Center to be copied.
 If you have earned a GED, submit an official copy of your test scores.
-Use the Durham Tech Transcript Request form for either request.
+Use the Durham Tech Transcript Request form.

 - Step 3: Request that official college transcripts be sent to Durham Tech if you desire an evaluation for transfer credit.
 Note: If you submit an official transcript documenting completion of a two-year or four-year college degree, you will not be required to submit a high school transcript.

-- 2. Will be required to meet admissions criteria again to be readmitted;
+- Will be required to meet current admissions criteria again to be readmitted;

 Math courses: Complete or test out of MAT 050, 060, 070; OR DMA modules 010, 020, 030, 040, 050, 060, 070, 080.